futureag/mvp/README.md

-# MVP II
+# MVP III

-NOTE: 12/04/2017 - This is the release build of the MVP ver.
-2.1.
-The functionality is the same as ver 1, but there has been some cleaning up of the code and reorganization.
-The goal of this package is to have a single script that will extract and build the entire environment on a 'stretch' release of Raspbian.
+NOTE: 3/5/2018- This is the development branch of the MVP ver.
+3.0.
+The functionality is basically the same as ver 1, but there has been some cleaning up of the code and reorganization.

 ## Background